Reviews You Can Rely On

 What About Stack Height?

 We take our own stack height measurements for the shoes, and we test and calculate the heel-toe drop differential using these measurements.
 You may notice that our reported measurements sometimes differ from the numbers presented by manufacturers.
 Scratching your head?
 This is because there is no true industry standard for measuring the stack height of running shoes.
 Each company can choose how to take these measurements without disclosing their methods.
-We cut each shoe in half on a band saw and take standardized measurements based on the World Athletics requirements.
-With this information, we can give you a more accurate comparison between models.
-Our stack height and subsequent heel-toe drop calculations include the insole, midsole, and outer tread — in other words, everything that is underneath your foot while you are wearing the shoe.
+We cut each shoe in half on a band saw and take standardized measurements based on the World Athletics requirements to give you a more accurate comparison between models.

 Our tests are grouped into five weighted rating metrics: